erikateal/setthevibe/README.md

 ## What I Learned:

 I learned how to manipulate the DOM, as well as how to auto play audio and video.
+Sound on! 🔊